Louisa Moritz: Death

 After being injured in a fall during a visit to Washington, D.C., Moritz died in a hospital in Los Angeles, aged 82, on January 4, 2019, of natural causes.

 Accusations against Bill Cosby

 In November 2014, Moritz became one of the first women to accuse Bill Cosby, claiming Cosby sexually assaulted her in the green room of The Tonight Show in 1971.
-After Cosby accused her of lying, she sued him for defamation; her lawyer planned to continue the lawsuit after her death.
+After Cosby accused her of lying, she sued him for defamation.
+Her lawyer planned to continue the lawsuit after her death.
+Cosby's insurance company settled in April 2019.